jackjamieson2/yarns-microsub-server/readme.md

 The easiest way to get started is to install the [IndieWeb plugin](https://wordpress.org/plugins/indieweb/), with the following extensions:

 - IndieAuth: *To log into a Microsub client*
-- Micropub: *(optionalTo post to your site from a Microsub client*
+- Micropub: *(optional) To post to your site from a Microsub client*
 - IndieWeb Post Kinds: *(optional) To be able to post likes, replies, and other types of responses to your feeds*

 ## Using Yarns